Hanover-CS/HC24-Luuk-Crawford-Senior-Project/docs/HackMD-link.md

-HackMD journal (not sure where to put this yet) https://hackmd.io/@GRn0Sn0ZSWimLlajNVkYtg/HkPnxfRuh
+HackMD journal (not sure where to put this, journal was mentioned in week 3) https://hackmd.io/@GRn0Sn0ZSWimLlajNVkYtg/HkPnxfRuh